-The Principal, the school governing authority and school leaders at Holy Rosary School recognise their particular responsibility to ensure the development of preventative and proactive strategies that promote a culture of openness, awareness of and shared responsibility for child safety.
+The Principal, the school governing authority and school leaders at Holy Rosary School recognise their particular responsibility to ensure the development of preventative and proactive strategies that promote a culture of openness, awareness of and shared responsibility for child safety and wellbeing.
 Responsibilities include:

-- creating an environment for children and young people to be safe and to feel safe - upholding high principles and standards for all staff, clergy, volunteers and contractors - promoting models of behaviour between adults and children and young people based on mutual respect and consideration - ensuring thorough and rigorous practices are applied in the recruitment, screening and ongoing professional learning of staff - ensuring that school personnel have regular and appropriate learning to develop their knowledge of, openness to and ability to address child safety matters - providing regular opportunities to clarify and confirm legislative obligations, policy and procedures in relation to children and young people's protection and wellbeing - ensuring the school meets the specific requirements of the Victorian Child Safe Standards as set out in Ministerial Order No. 870 - ensuring the school takes specific action to protect children from abuse in line with the three new criminal offences introduced under the Crimes Act 1958 (Vic.) and in line with PROTECT: Identifying and responding to all forms of abuse in Victorian schools.
+- creating an environment for children and young people to be safe and to feel safe - upholding high principles and standards for all staff, clergy, volunteers and contractors - promoting models of behaviour between adults and children and young people based on mutual respect and consideration

+- ensuring thorough and rigorous practices are applied in the recruitment, screening and ongoing professional learning of staff and volunteers - ensuring that school personnel have regular and appropriate learning to develop their knowledge of, openness to and ability to prevent, identify and address child safety and wellbeing matters - ensuring that the school has in place appropriate risk management strategies and practices that focus on preventing, identifying and mitigating risks related to child safety and wellbeing in the school environment - providing regular opportunities to clarify and confirm legislative obligations, policy and procedures in relation to children and young people's protection and wellbeing - ensuring the school meets the specific requirements of the Victorian Child Safe Standards as set out in Ministerial Order No. 1359 - ensuring the school takes specific action to protect children from abuse in line with the three new criminal offences introduced under the Crimes Act 1958 (Vic.) and in line with PROTECT: Identifying and responding to all forms of abuse in Victorian schools - ensuring the school understands and reports all matters that may constitute reportable conduct under the Reportable Conduct Scheme and in accordance with the School's reportable conduct policy - sharing information under legislated information sharing schemes (CISS and FVISS) in accordance with the school's prescribed role as an ISE - ensuring that the school monitors and reviews the risks related to child safety and wellbeing, including evaluating the effectiveness of the implementation of its risk controls, on an annual basis.